-Attend camp fairs, or pick up a local camp guide copy.
-Circle programs of interest then comparison shop.
+Attend camp fairs and browse San Diego Family Magazine's Summer Camp Guide.
+Note programs of interest and comparison shop.
 Call each prospective camp to inquire about philosophy, daily schedule and other topics important to you.
 Invest this time up front and you may find a camp to stay with for several years.

 3 Traditional or Specialty

 When choosing between a traditional versus specialty program, consider this rule of thumb: The younger the child, the more varied the activities should be.
 Children between the ages of 7 and 11 thrive in a setting where they can sample a variety of subjects.
 As their attention span develops, they may want to focus on a single activity.
 If you go with a specialty camp, find out how intense the program is.
 It may be labeled “specialty” but only have a one- or two-hour component with other activities scheduled in.